mean-develpr/TennisGame/TennisGameServer/README.md

 1.  **TennisGameService** Calculates the score and the progress of a tennis match.
 It extends RacketGameService.
-1.  **RacketGameService** Abstract, implements the RacketGame interface which is used to keep track of the scores.
-The idea is that each sport (PingPong, Paddle...) will implement its own methods as in the TennisGameService to calculate the score
+1.  **RacketGameService** Abstract, implements the RacketGame and ScoreBoard interfaces which are used to keep track of the scores.

+As mentioned before, the idea is that each sport (Ping-Pong, Paddle...) will implement its own methods as in the TennisGameService to calculate the score

 ###  DOMAIN